Defense in Depth Strategies to Mitigate Data Breaches

 etherFAX’s entire network and data center operations have been built with multiple layers of redundancy to ensure reliability, performance and uptime.
 Additionally, our global team and strategically located data centers in North America, Europe, and Asia continuously monitor events around the clock to ensure that all transmissions remain secure. etherFAX Disaster Recovery (DR) guarantees uptime when existing telephony equipment fails due to technical failures, catastrophic events or natural disasters.

-Protecting business-critical documents and patient health information is a top priority for etherFAX.
+Protecting business-critical documents and patient health information with communication technology is a top priority for etherFAX.
 Our network is engineered with two-factor authentication, advanced encryption, in-network routing, disaster recovery and monitoring for 100% secure communications.
 To learn more about our defense in depth technology and secure fax solutions, contact us here.